Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 Step 5: Optimize Your Restaurant Profile

-- Website URL
+- Website URL (if you have one)

-- Menu Link
+- Menu link

-Businesses that add photos to their Business Profiles receive 42% more requests for directions on Google Maps and 35% more click-throughs to their websites compared to those without photos.
+The more complete your profile, the easier it is for a diner to say yes.In fact, businesses that add photos to their Business Profiles receive 42% more requests for directions on Google Maps and 35% more click-throughs to their websites compared to those without photos.

 Step 6: Enable Google Reviews and Actively Manage Them